opengeospatial/ogcapi-maps/core/standard/README.md

-# OGC API (OAPI) Map Tiles Specification
+# OGC API - Map - Part 1: Core Specification

-This directory contains the OGC API Specification for Map Tiles.
-This specification, working with the parallel OGC API Common specification, define the API analog to the WMTS standard.

-This Coverage specification addressess only those parts of an API which are specific to Map Tile resources.
-Those capabilities which may have applicabilty beyond coverages should be considered for inclusion in Common.
+This directory contains the OGC API - Maps - Part 1: Core specification.
+The specification defines a Web API for requesting map images over the Internet.
+OGC API - Maps makes it easy for a client to request images, changing parameters such as size and coordinate reference systems at the time of request.
+A server that implements OGC API - Maps provides information about what maps it offers, as well as producing a map and answering queries about the content of the maps.
+OGC API - Maps is expected to address use cases similar to those addressed by the Web Map Service (WMS) standard.